 My complete alphabetized index of more than 270 silent movie reviews.
-Reviews listed in order by title.
+Reviews listed in order by title with no divisions for genre or length.
 I post new silent movie reviews every Sunday and sometimes in between as well!

 49-17 (1917): Ruth Ann Baldwin wrote and directed this love story set in a restored western ghost town.

 20,000 Leagues Under the Sea (1916): Jules Verne’s classic novel gets the blockbuster treatment in this watery epic.

 Adam’s Rib (1923): Affairs, romance and parental love collide in this DeMille bedroom comedy.
 Heavily influenced Bringing Up Baby.

 The Adventures of Prince Achmed (1926): Cut paper silhouettes tell this Arabian Nights tale.